seunogunmola/requirement-analysis/README.md

 # Requirement Analysis in Software Development

-This repository is created to document the process and importance of Requirement Analysis in the Software Development Life Cycle (SDLC).
+This repository was created to document the process and significance of Requirement Analysis within the Software Development Life Cycle (SDLC).
-It contains explanations, examples, diagrams, and key steps involved in gathering and analyzing software requirements for a booking system project.
+It includes detailed explanations, illustrative examples, diagrams, and the essential steps for effectively gathering and analyzing software requirements for a booking system project.

 ## What is Requirement Analysis?